What is the integration?

 With our integration, you can now connect Allegion NDE smart locks with Kisi controllers, allowing you to view all your facility or office’s locks in one unified interface within Kisi.

 How does it work?

-There are two extra pieces of hardware required besides the locks: the Gateway, and the Kisi Controller.
-If you already have a Controller, you only need the additional Gateway.
+There are two extra pieces of hardware required besides the locks: the Allegion gateway, and the Kisi Controller.
+If you already have a Controller, you only need the additional Allegion gateway.
 This will allow the wireless locks to communicate with the Kisi Controller, as they use different protocols (WiFi versus Z-waves).
-The gateway can be connected to up to 10 doors, and each controller can be connected to one gateway, meaning that a single Kisi controller can govern up to four Kisi readers and 10 wireless locks, for up to 14 doors total in this setup.
+The Allegion gateway can be connected to up to 10 doors, and each controller can be connected to one Allegion gateway, meaning that a single Kisi controller can govern up to four Kisi readers and 10 wireless locks, for up to 14 doors total in this setup.

 Once the setup is accomplished (details on that hereafter), the wireless locks will appear in the Kisi interface as additional doors tied to a specific place (controller)